cometa-rocks/cometa_documentation/css-xpath.md

 1. [Other actions](#OTHER_AC)

 # Selectors table of contents

+Co.meta uses "{selectors}" to navigate around a page.
+Whenever Co.meta references to "{selector}", this can either be a CSS-selector or xpath selector.
+This makes the usage of Co.meta really nice.

+XPath selectors are very powerful as one can use simple calculations as well as Contains or Substr operations.

+Here are the most frequently used xpath selectors:

+* //*[contains(.,"FooBar")] ... selects anything that contains FooBar as innerHtml
+* //*[contains(@class,"FooBar")] ... selects anything that contains a class name FooBar

+If you are familiar with xpath and want to see details, go directly to the xpath topic you are looking for or read through the introduction of HTML and CSS before.

 1. [How is an HTML page structured?](#HTML_SE)
 2. [What are CSS selectors?](#CSS_SE)
 3. [What is XPath](#XPATH_SE)